digital-asset/daml/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A concise description of what the bug is.
+A short description of the bug you found.

 **To Reproduce**
 Steps to reproduce the behavior: